-The Playbook outlines an intent to 'Harmonise, Digitise and Rationalise demand' across individual projects and programmes "to accelerate the development and use of platform approaches, standard products and components .... to transform the market's ability to plan, invest and deliver digital and offsite manufacturing technologies."
+"Demand across individual projects and programmes will be harmonised, digitised and rationalised by contracting authorities.
+This will accelerate the development and use of platform approaches, standard products and components.
+Combined with longer term contracts, this will transform the market's ability to plan, invest and deliver digital and offsite manufacturing technologies."